Baseband-processor/Air-Legacy/perl/README.md

 **how can I donate?**

-The paypal address for a donation is:
+The paypal address for a donation is: /[none for now]

 Every donation will be used **only** for buying hardware and for test other implementation of the __Air::Toolkit__.